Milkdrop/CTFx/README.md

 ## Installation Tips:
 - You can change the /var/www/ctfx path, but if you do so, you must update the `MELLIVORA_CONFIG_PATH_BASE` variable in `include/config/config.inc.php`
-- If you have issues with executing PHP you should check if the php-fpm .sock file present in the nginx config exists.
 - It is **recommended** that you change the default database password, and if you do so you must also change it in `include/config/db.inc.php`
 - You can change the homepage to your liking by modifying `htdocs/home.php`.
 Make sure to also change the css rules in `htdocs/css/mellivora.min.css` for #ctfx-main-logo and .main-intro-text, if you want a different overall style.
 - You might want to change the `MELLIVORA_CONFIG_CTF_START_TIME` and `MELLIVORA_CONFIG_CTF_END_TIME` variables in `include/config/config.inc.php`, so that each new challenge you create will have these times set as default.

 ## License
 This software is licenced under the [GNU General Public License v3 (GPL-3)](http://www.tldrlegal.com/license/gnu-general-public-license-v3-%28gpl-3%29).
 The "include/thirdparty/" directory contains third party code.
 Please read their LICENSE files for information on the software availability and distribution.

-## devel-branch TODO

-### Features
-- Improve customization process and options
-- Better installation experience (w/ quick option to create an admin account)
-- Support No-JS users
-- Add [code] BBCode
-- Pagination and table styles, better admin dashboard

-### Fixes
-- Improve UX for dynamic pages / dynamic content
-- Generally improve UX in the admin interface
-- Make challenge / category availability dates more intuitive

-### Reminders
-- Remove bloat from composer when pushing to production
-- Remove testing db